- 10/10/2018: Our paper on Certification and Quantification of Multilevel Quantum Coherence appeared today in

 - 19/07/2018: Congratulations to Dr Geoffrey Gillett who leaves us today to join Quantum Valley Ideas Laboratories.
-It's been a while since
+It doesn't seem that

-you first joined us as an undergraduate Geoff, and it has been an absolute privilege to work with you during your PhD and postdoc.
+long since you joined us as an undergraduate Geoff, and it has been an absolute privilege to work with you during your PhD and postdoc.
 Enjoy Waterloo and we look forward to hearing all about it soon!